daob/Measurement-error-models/chapter1.md

 - Read the instructions in the comments to the right very carefully
 - Make sure you adapt all three parts of the code: one line involving `cs11d247` should be added to each.
+- Did you tell R that cs11 is measured by `cs11d247`?
+And set the loading to equal 1?
+- Did you regress the true score cs11 on the previous timepoint, cs10?
+- Did you estimate the error variance of `cs11d247`?
+And set it to equal the error variance of the other timepoints?

 *** =pre_exercise_code